4.99 from 74 votes

 Why You Should Try Homemade Lemon Curd:

-- It pairs well with so many desserts, from cakes and cupcakes to pavlova.
+• It pairs well with so many desserts, from white cake and vanilla cupcakes to pavlova.

 What You Need